 - Click HERE to access our RStudio server directly in your web browser.

 - Login with the same credentials you use to access the linux machine.
 Feel free to customize your RStudio server by installing any packages needed for your work.
+If you have any problems installing a package, reach out to Dan Beiting for help.

 - As much as possible, we use R for managing, analyzing and plotting data.
 This preference is largely motivated by the excellent community support for R, the exceptional RStudio interface for interacting with R, and the growing number of bioinformatics tools within the bioconductor suite of applications.